expertmm/gedit-sessionsaver/README.md

 This plugin is for gedit versions 3 and above. **This plugin is NOT compatible with gedit 2.x**.

-If python 3 is the only supported python for my adaptation (I did not port the 2.x version).
+Python 3 is the only supported python for my adaptation (I did not port the 2.x version).
 The Python 3 version requires python3-gobject or python3-gi depending of your distribution.

 The translation of the plugin is not available in this repository, but it is always available in the package _gedit-plugins_ from your distribution.
 If this package is installed on your system, the translation should works.